vlas-voloshin/JSONSchemaValidation/README.md

 ## Caveats and known issues

-- External schema references are not yet supported.
-- Subschemas defined outside of keyword properties (like `definitions` and different validation keywords) are not yet supported.
 - Regular expression patterns are validated using `NSRegularExpression`, which uses ICU implementation, not ECMA 262.
 Thus, some features like look-behind are not supported.
+- Loading schema references from external locations is not supported.
+See **Schema storage and external references** for more details.
+- Subschemas defined outside of keyword properties (like `definitions` and different validation keywords) are not yet supported.
 - It is currently possible to cause an infinite recursion loop by validating against a schema with keywords such as `dependencies`, `allOf`, `anyOf`, `oneOf` or `not` referencing the same subschema they are defined in, or creating such reference cycles with other schemas.

 ## License